MichalLytek/type-graphql/docs/resolvers.md

 ```

 ## Examples
-This code samples are made up just for tutorial docs purposes.
+This code samples are made up just for tutorial docs purpose.
 You can find more advanced, real examples in [examples folder](https://github.com/19majkel94/type-graphql/tree/master/examples).